srikanthkatta07/joyfinance/DEPLOYMENT.md

 ## Important Notes

 - ✅ **Supabase works with GitHub Pages** - It's a backend service, so your frontend can connect to it from anywhere
-- ✅ **Environment variables are safe** - The anon key is meant to be public
+- ✅ **Environment variables are safe** - The publishable key is meant to be public
 - ✅ **Database will work** - All your data and authentication will work normally
 - ⚠️ **CORS settings** - Make sure your Supabase project allows requests from your GitHub Pages domain